 2. Kids cost more to drive rental cars

 Your 23-year-old daughter may have a spotless driving record, but car rental companies don’t care.
 Rental companies only see them as a possible liability to their goods.
 Even though young drivers can rent cars at 20 or 21 years old, they’ll likely have to pay an additional fee if they’re still under 25.
 If you’re traveling with someone under 25, just don’t add them as an additional driver (and make sure they never get behind the wheel!) and you won’t need to worry about incurring this extra fee.

 3. Keep drivers to a minimum

-4. Shop around on the car insurance
+4. Shop around for car insurance

 5. Try not to rent a car at the airport

-6. Stay on the paved roads
+6. Stay on paved roads

 This one probably sounds pretty obvious, but hear us out.
 There are not many rental agencies that are fine with you taking a rental car off-roading.
 And off-roading doesn’t have to be someone going mud running.
 Let’s say you’re in Hawaii and want to visit a scenic part of the beach that doesn’t have a road laid out to it.
 Same goes for tailgating on a plot of grassy land.
 Both of those are technically off-roading, and both of them would be a violation of your rental agreement.
 If you wind up getting stuck in the mud with a rental car in a place where you shouldn’t have been driving, the fees to get it unstuck and cleaned up fall on you.